teseu/astro-wp-v2/README.md

 ### Menus

-By default, the menu assigned to the `Primary` menu location will be used for your header menu.
+By default, the menus were replaced by a custom query of static pages for navigation, default behavior in a clean instalation of WordPress, at least in [LocalWP](https://localwp.com/).

 ### Rendering and Serving